Se aplica a: Configuration Manager (rama actual)

-The options you select depend on the scenario you are implementing and how much data you plan to distribute.
-The transfer of Configuration Manager data can be controlled between site servers and distribution points, but site server-to-site server communication can't be controlled.
-When you use a metered data plan, placing specific sites (and site systems) on-premises and using Configuration Manager's built-in bandwidth controls can help control the cost of using Azure.
+It depends.
+ExpressRoute has many different options like unlimited or metered, different speed options, and premium add-ons.
+The options you select depend on the Configuration Manager functionality you're using and how much data you plan to distribute.
+You can control the transfer of Configuration Manager data between site servers and distribution points, but you can't control site server-to-site server communication.
+When you use a metered data plan, if you place specific sites and site systems on-premises, and use Configuration Manager's built-in bandwidth controls, you can help control the cost of using Azure.

 Yes.
 When you move to Azure, the supported configurations remain the same, including Active Directory requirements for installing Configuration Manager.

-No, Azure Active Directory is not supported at this time.
-Your site servers still must be members of a Windows Active Directory domain.
+No. Azure Active Directory isn't currently supported.
+Your site servers still need to be members of a Active Directory domain.

-Yes!
-Azure VM Availability sets can be used for redundant site system roles like distribution points or management points.
+Yes.
+You can use Azure VM availability sets for redundant site system roles like distribution points or management points.

 You can also use them for the Configuration Manager site servers.
-For example, central administration sites and primary sites can all be in the same availability set which can help you ensure that they are not rebooted at the same time.
+For example, central administration sites and primary sites can all be in the same availability set.
+This configuration can help you make sure that they're not rebooted at the same time.

-You need to use SQL Server in a VM.
-Configuration Manager doesn't support Azure SQL Server at this time.
-But you can use functionalities like SQL Server Always On availability groups.
-Availability groups are recommended and officially supported with Configuration Manager.
+No. You need to use SQL Server in a VM.
+Configuration Manager doesn't currently support Azure SQL Server.

 Can I use Azure load balancers with site system roles like management points or software update points?

-While Configuration Manager is not tested with Azure load balancers, if the functionality is transparent to the application, it should not have any adverse effects on normal operations.
+Configuration Manager isn't tested with Azure load balancers.
+If the functionality is transparent to the application, it shouldn't have any adverse effects on normal operations.